matplotlib/matplotlib/doc/api/api_changes.rst

 Matplotlib has both a 2D and a 3D ``quiver`` function.
-These changes affect only the 3D function and make the default behavior of the 3D function match 2D version.
+These changes affect only the 3D function and make the default behavior of the 3D function match the 2D version.
 There are two changes:

 1) The 3D quiver function previously normalized the arrows to be the same length, which makes it unusable for situations where the